 The care of students is the key cornerstone of our school.
-Students have reported feeling safe and welcome at our school.
-Our school provides a Guidance Officer, School based Youth Health Nurse, Chaplains, School-based Police Officer and Year Co-ordinators as initial points of contact for caregivers, students and their families.
+The vast majority of students report feeling safe and welcome at our school.
+Our school provides a Guidance Officer, School based Youth Health Nurse, Chaplains, School-based Police Officer, Lead teachers and Year Co-ordinators as initial points of contact for caregivers, students and their families.
 Other features of our school climate are: